Your shopping cart is empty.

 Sep 17, 2016

 The classic New England style of this white barn on a gently sloping hillside framed by fall foliage makes for a perfect fall image.
 This is another scene typical of what you will find in and around the southern tier of the Hill's region near Roxbury and Woodbury.
+Rte 67 and Rte 47 are the primary travel routes in this region.
+I do encourage you to "live a little" and see where that unpaved road takes you while here.

 A slight mist in the air provides an ethereal feeling in this pastoral Litchfield Hill's landscape.
-Centuries old stone walls are common throughout the pretty little corner of Connecticut.
+Centuries-old stone walls are common throughout the pretty little corner of Connecticut.

 This bucolic old barn scene is located in the highlands near Ridge Road which borders Washington Depot and New Milford and is off of Route 109.
 Route 109 from the Cider Mill at Park Lane offers expansive views to the west as you gain elevation and several picturesque farms and barns can be found along the way.
+If you follow this route far enough you'll end up in the sleepy village of Washington Depot most famous as the inspiration for the TV series Gilmore Girls

 You seriously didn't think I would do this virtual tour of Connecticut's Litchfield Hill's without featuring our quaint covered bridges?
 This is the southernmost bridge located on the NY state line in South Kent.
 It's known as the Bull Run covered bridge, sometimes called simply "Bull's Bridge".
 This is a popular seller amongst my catalog of fine art prints, click here to view it in my store: Bulls Bridge.